-In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" (SFAS 159).
+In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" ("SFAS 159").
 SFAS 159 permits entities to choose to measure many financial instruments and certain other items at fair value and establishes presentation and disclosure requirements designed to facilitate comparisons between entities that choose different measurement attributes for similar types of assets and liabilities.
-SFAS 159 is effective for our Company beginning April 1, 2008.
-The impact, if any, from the adoption of SFAS 159 has not been determined.
+The Company is currently evaluating this statement and has made elections.
+However, our investments are carried at fair value, the Company does not anticipate that this Statement would have a significant impact on the consolidated financial statements.